 Red Rocks Park and Amphitheatre

 Located 15 miles west of Denver in Morrison, Red Rocks Park and Amphitheatre features natural acoustics for outdoor concerts for more than 250 million years in the making.

 Aside from being a concert ground, it also has excellent hiking trails.
 The park’s ground is situated at 6,450 feet, which represents the intersection between the Great Plains and the Rocky Mountains.

 It has two hiking trails that give access to the park’s fantastic natural landscape and panoramic views of Denver and beyond.
 If you want to see the park’s trademark rock formation, take the 1.4-mile Trade Post trail.

 The Red rocks trail is linked to the north for a dramatic 6-mile hike on Matthew Winters Park and it also connects you to the Dakota Ridge Trail to the east.
 Keep your eyes peeled for any sights of prairie dogs, red foxes, rabbits, mule deer, and other wild animals.

 The Denver Zoo

-One of the most popular attractions of Denver, Colorado is the The Denver Zoo.
+One of the most popular attractions of Denver, Colorado is The Denver Zoo.
 It is beautifully laid out and its enclosure adapted to different species like polar bears.
-The Tropical Discovery, Predator Ridge, and Primate Panorama are newer exhibits that gives off the element of excitement for kids.
+The Tropical Discovery, Predator Ridge, and Primate Panorama are newer exhibits that give off the element of excitement for kids.